mantidproject/mantid/docs/source/release/v6.10.0/framework.rst

 New features
 ############
-- Speedup processing of IDF XML during loading when side-by-side-view-location parameter is not used.
+- Sped up processing of IDF XML during loading when ``side-by-side-view-location`` parameter is not used.

 Python